This is the multi-page printable view of this section. Click here to print.

 Service Overview

-The Load Balancer (LB) service of Samsung Cloud Platform automatically distributes traffic to available servers when traffic increases unpredictably or server failures occur, ensuring the stability and continuity of customer services.
+The Load Balancer (LB) service of Samsung Cloud Platform automatically distributes traffic to available servers when there is an unpredictable traffic surge or server failure, ensuring the stability and continuity of customer services.

-The Load Balancer is deployed in the VPC Subnet according to the service type (L4 / L7) as a service access point provided to clients, and multiple services can be configured by adding Listeners to the created Load Balancer.
+A Load Balancer serves as the service endpoint provided to clients, is deployed in a VPC subnet according to the service type (L4 / L7), and you can configure multiple services by adding listeners to the created Load Balancer.

 The Listener receives client requests through the service port and processes traffic according to routing rules.
-L4 supports TCP / UDP / TLS protocols, and L7 supports HTTP / HTTPS protocols.
-In L7, you can specify LB server groups according to routing conditions or set redirect responses for request URLs.
+L4 supports TCP / UDP / TLS protocols, and L7 supports HTTP / HTTPS protocols; in L7, you can specify an LB server group for each routing condition or set a redirect response for the request URL.

-The LB server group delivers requests received by the Listener to specific servers according to load balancing and health checks.
-Servers receive client requests from the Load Balancer’s Source NAT IP through the port set on the member, and the server status is periodically monitored by the Load Balancer’s health check IP.
+The LB server group forwards requests received by the Listener to specific servers based on load balancing and health checks.
+The servers receive client requests from the Load Balancer’s Source NAT IP through the ports configured for the members, and the server status is periodically monitored by the Load Balancer’s health check IP.

-The LB health check defines the member health check method registered in the LB server group.
-You can select the LB health check resource provided by default in the LB server group, or create a new one to configure monitoring suitable for your application.
+LB health check defines the member health check method registered in the LB server group.
+You can select a default LB health check resource provided for the LB server group, or create a new one to configure monitoring suitable for the application.

 Features

-- Various Load Balancing Methods: Provides various load balancing methods such as Round Robin, Least Connection, and IP Hash.
+- Various load balancing methods: Round Robin, Least Connection, IP Hash, etc., are provided.

-- SSL Certificate Encryption and Offloading: Supports SSL offloading and allows selection of encryption levels.
+- SSL Authentication Encryption and Offloading: Supports SSL offloading and allows selection of encryption level.

-- Enhanced Security: Manage Load Balancer communication using Firewall and view access logs through log storage.
+- Enhanced Security: Use a firewall to manage Load Balancer communication and view connection logs by storing logs.

-- Load Balancer: Select the service type and set the IP to use in the Load Balancer.
+- Load Balancer: Select the service type and configure the IP to be used by the Load Balancer.

 - Listener: Set the protocol, port, and routing rules.
 You can add multiple Listeners to a single Load Balancer.

-- LB Server Group: Set the load balancing method.
-The LB server group can be connected to a single Load Balancer.
+- LB server group: Sets the load balancing method.
+LB server group can be attached to a single Load Balancer.

 - Member: Select the server to add to the LB server group.
-You can select Virtual Server and Bare Metal Server resources created in the same VPC as the Load Balancer, or directly enter an IP.
+You can choose Virtual Server or Bare Metal Server resources created in the same VPC as the Load Balancer, or enter an IP address directly.

-- LB Health Check: Set the member health check method.
-The LB health check can be registered and used in multiple LB server groups.
+- LB health check: Sets the member health check method.
+LB health checks can be registered and used across multiple LB server groups.

-The Load Balancer consists of Load Balancer (Listener), LB server group (member), and LB health check.
+A Load Balancer consists of a Load Balancer (Listener), LB server group (member), and LB health check.

 Load Balancer

-The components that make up the Load Balancer are as follows.
-According to the settings for each component, you can configure load balancing suitable for customer workloads.
+The components that make up a Load Balancer are as follows.
+By configuring each component, you can set up load balancing suitable for the customer’s workload.

 |---|---|